 Until now, there has been NO transfer penalty for applying for Medicaid for Managed Long Term Care or other home care services, or for the Assisted Living Program, In the April 2020 NYS FY 20-21 Budget, NY enacted for the first time a transfer penalty for COMMUNITY long-term care coverage, The lookback will not apply to the waiver programs (TBI NHTDW, and OPWDD), or to Medicaid for primary or acute care - only long-term care.

 As of July 14, 2020, the State has not issued regulations or other guidance in how the lookback will be implemented.
 In a meeting with elder law attorneys in the NYSBA, however, administrators provided this informal information:

 Lookback for Nursing Home Care - Rules since 2006

 Because the DRA is a Federal law, it was implemented differently in each State.
 CMS, the Federal agency administering Medicaid, issued guidance to the States on implementing the DRA (see State Medicaid Director Letter #06-018, and enclosures).

 NOTE that these rules on transfer penalties apply to people who are Disabled, Aged 65+ or Blind (DAB).
 People who are not in this category or who do not have Medicare are in the "MAGI" Medicaid category.
-If they need nursing home care, the rules are slightly different.
-See this link.
+If they need nursing home care, they do have a "loopback" and transfer penalty, but the rules are slightly different.
+See this link below.